Giving up parental allowance days for the benefit of someone else | Our Services | KelaSkip to content

 A partner here refers to a person married to, cohabiting with or living in a registered partnership with the child’s parent.

 You do not have to turn over all of the days to the same person.
-However, you can only turn over a total maximum of 63 working days of your parental allowance days to someone else, even if you turn them over to more than one person.
+You can only turn over a total maximum of 63 working days of your parental allowance days to someone else, even if you turn them over to more than one person.
 You can only turn over full parental allowance days to someone else.

 Linda and Paavo have just had a baby.
 After her pregnancy leave, Linda stays home on parental leave to take care of the baby.
 She returns to work after spending 110 working days, or about 4.5 months, on parental leave.
 She gives up and turns over her remaining 50 days of parental allowance to Paavo.